microsoft/Azure-Kinect-Sensor-SDK/examples/fastpointcloud/README.md

-# K4A Fastpointcloud Example
+# Azure Kinect Fastpointcloud Example

 ## Introduction

-The K4a Fastpointcloud example computes a 3d point cloud from a depth map.
+The Azure Kinect Fastpointcloud example computes a 3d point cloud from a depth map.
 The example precomputes a lookup table storing x- and y-scale factors for every pixel.
 At runtime, the 3d X-coordinate of a pixel in millimeter is derived by multiplying the pixel's depth value with the corresponding x-scale factor.
 The 3d Y-coordinate is obtained by multiplying with the y-scale factor.